premAI-io/premsql/docs/evaluation/dataset.md

 ### Filtering Options and processing

-We use `process_and_filter` to do some more processing on the top of the raw data.
+We use `process_and_filter` to do more processing on the top of the raw data.
 It starts by appending the database (.sqlite file path) for each json blob.
 It also provides the feature to filter the dataset and offset it to get a subset of the data.
 Here is how you do that:

 ```python
 filter_by = ("difficulty", "simple")